-POLITICAL SCIENCE DOCTORAL DEGREE PROGRAM GUIDE Last updated 5/9/24
+POLITICAL SCIENCE DOCTORAL DEGREE PROGRAM GUIDE

 DEGREE PURPOSE

 The Doctoral degree in Political Science prepares students for academic careers in research and teaching, as well as professional careers in public service and the private sector.
 The program introduces the graduate student to the substantive, theoretical and methodological aspects of the study of politics, and trains the student to perform original research on political behavior.